elotl/smf-nova/README.md

 ...
 ```

+### Step 4: Verify SMF was scheduled according to Schedule Policy

+#### Schedule Policy 1: Spread/Duplicate
-Wait for one instance of SMF to come up on each of the workload clusters.
+One instance of SMF should be running on each of the workload clusters.

-### Schedule Policy 2: Schedule SMF to a single workload cluster
+#### Schedule Policy 2: Schedule SMF to a single workload cluster
+One instance of SMF should be running on the workload cluster specified in the Schedule Policy.

-### Schedule Policy 3: Availability-based scheduling
+#### Schedule Policy 3: Availability-based scheduling

-Schedule SMF to any cluster with available resources.
-SMF will land on one cluster with available resources.
+One instance of SMF should be running on one of the clusters with sufficient resources.